Skip to main content

 4. Save your settings and attempt to login again

-I'm seeing the error code SAML-RE-UE
+I'm seeing the SSO error code SAML-RE-UE

 This error code is caused by an invalid signing certificate, and is often resolved by re-uploading for signing certificate.
 This can be done by navigating to Settings > SSO in your usecure portal and clicking the Replace Certificate button.